NERC-CEH/iot-swarm/docs/index.rst

    pip install git+https://github.com/NERC-CEH/iot-swarm.git

-This installs the package :python:`iotdevicesimulator` into your python environment.
+This installs the package :python:`iotswarm` into your python environment.

 -------------
 Using The CLI